nih-at/libzip/README.md

-This is libzip, a C library for reading, creating, and modifying zip archives.
+This is libzip, a C library for reading, creating, and modifying zip and zip64 archives.
 Files can be added from data buffers, files, or compressed data copied directly from other zip archives.
 Changes made without closing the archive can be reverted.
 Decryption and encryption of Winzip AES and decryption of legacy PKware encrypted files is supported.
 The API is documented by man pages.

 libzip is fully documented via man pages.
 HTML versions of the man pages are on [libzip.org](https://libzip.org/documentation/) and